 In addition to facilitating local access, completion of these improvements will help improve mobility along MD 27.
 Because Ridge Road is a principal arterial and one of Carroll County's access points to the interstate highway network, improving mobility along MD 27 would alleviate travel to points west-such as Frederick-via I-70, as well as provide better access to Montgomery County via MD 27.
-These travel time improvements would significantly benefit current commuters, but could also potentially increase development pressure, especially in the southeast quadrant of the County.
+These travel time improvements would significantly benefit current commuters, but could also potentially increase development pressure, especially in the southeast

-Table 5.14 Most Promising Potential Improvements for the Mount Airy Area
+Most Promising Potential Improvements for the Mount Airy Area (Table 5.14)